3eif/ear-tensifier/README.md

 <h1>Ear Tensifier</h1>

+> **Disclaimer:** The code provided in this repository is outdated and does not reflect the current live version of Ear Tensifier.

 [Ear Tensifier](https://eartensifier.net/) is a powerful discord bot written in JavaScript using the [discord.js](https://github.com/discordjs/discord.js) library and [yasha](https://github.com/ilikdoge/yasha) and [sange](https://github.com/ilikdoge/sange) to deliver audio.

 ## Add to Discord